djipriv/phase-4-data-structures-using-data-structures/README.md

 [fiber]: https://github.com/acdlite/React-fiber-architecture#what-is-a-fiber

-Another place you've seen a common data structure in action is the [call stack][], which is used to keep track of all the currently running functions in a program and make sure they're executed in the correct order.
+Another place you've seen a common data structure in action is the [call stack][], which uses a **stack** data structure to keep track of all the currently running functions in a program and make sure they're executed in the correct order.

 [call stack]: https://en.wikipedia.org/wiki/Call_stack